o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     The O3DE manifest file is `<USER_DIRECTORY>/.o3de/o3de_manifest.json`.
 The paths to all the registered engines, projects, and more are recorded in this file.

 You are now ready to create a project!
-For an introduction to project configuration, refer to [Intro to Project Configuration](/docs/welcome-guide/get-started/project-config).
+For an introduction to project configuration, refer to [Project Creation with Open 3D Engine](/docs/welcome-guide/create).